jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 2. Either loading the previously saved session OR typing localhost:5902 in the address bar
 3. It will prompt for your password before opening the GUI window

+NOTE: if you stop then restart your instance, the public DNS will change and you will need to re-enter it in PuTTy then save the session again

 If something goes wrong with the GUI, close the window and in the PuTTy terminal window, type the following commands:
 ```
 vncserver –kill :1